 About William Fagus

 The publicity-shy William Fagus lives in a remote location close to the sea.
-He attended a state school in a Midlands industrial town where the teachers still threw blackboard rubbers and chalk, and his music teacher hit him on the top of the head with a drumstick for having a tin ear.
-Armed with three middling GCSEs, William left school at 16 to ‘earn his keep’ and did mind-numbing manual work.
+He attended a state school in an English Midlands industrial town where the teachers still threw blackboard rubbers and chalk.
+His music teacher hit him on the top of the head with a drumstick for having a tin ear.
+Armed with three middling GCSEs, William left school at 16 to ‘earn his keep’ and did dead-end manual work.

 William admires the work of Proulx, Chandler, Steinbeck, Kingsolver, R.L.
 Stevenson and B.B.
 King.
 The book that has most influenced his writing is Close Range, by Annie Proulx.